AntondeGroot/Flashbook/README.md

 - In the ‘files’ subfolder you can define your own LaTeX macros
 -	LaTeX environments like matrices are not included

+### TODO
+- Use SQLite for data, currently everything is stored as .tex, .txt, .json files in %localappdata%.
+Although, now it is easy to alter questions by opening .tex files in Wordpad or TeXnicCenter.
+- Add option to synchronize two devices : for example my laptop and desktop when they use the same internet network.

 # The program explained

 The program will open with the following menu, allowing you to chose between one of the programs.
 You can always return to this menu once you opened one of the programs.